 — The Crown (@TheCrownNetflix) September 7, 2019

-Back in April, it was revealed that Emma Corrin, who some may recognise from a guest role in ITV’s Grantchester, was ‘beyond excited and honoured to be joining The Crown for its fourth season’ as Princess Diana.
+Back in April, it was also revealed that Emma Corrin, who some may recognise from a guest role in ITV’s Grantchester, was ‘beyond excited and honoured to be joining The Crown for as Princess Diana.

 ‘I have been glued to the show since the first episode and to think I’m now joining this incredibly talented acting family is just surreal,’ she said.
 ‘Princess Diana was an icon, and her effect on the world remains profound and inspiring.’